alanchoi00/mtrn4231-klotski-solver/README.md

 #### Gripper Manipulation Node

+This node is tasked with sending serial messages to the teensy board via USB.
+It is an action server which subscribes to the "grip_peice" action.
+Depending on the action it recived, it will request the gripper to open or close.
+The angle values of the grippers open and closed states are hard coded into the gripper manipulation node.
+The node does not read any feedback from the teensy, but is capable of doing so and returning those values in the future.

 ### Custom ROS2 Interfaces

 The system defines several custom ROS2 messages, services, and actions to facilitate communication between nodes.